alxshelepenok/lumen/content/posts/to-dfinity-and-beyond-host-on-the-internet-computer-with-fleek.md

 When you use the Service Workers option, a **Dfinity loading animation will appear once** upon first visit (as the service worker is registered).
 All further visits are as seamless as the proxy, no loading screen, but without Fleek as a constant middleman.

-## Coming Soon: Fleek CLI for Hosting.
+## Sneak Peek: Fleek CLI for Hosting.

 ![](https://fleek-team-bucket.storage.fleek.co/Blog Inline/fleekclicoding.webp)

-Last, but definitely not least.
-We are pairing up this release with the rework of the **Fleek CLI**, adding full functionality to control **our Hosting suite and workflow through your terminal**, and enabling a ton of new features like:
+Last, but definitely not least, we wanted to give a sneak peek of what's coming next!
+Later this week, we'll be releasing the **Fleek CLI**, adding full functionality to control **our Hosting suite and workflow through your terminal**, and enabling a ton of new features like:

 * Using alternative deployment environments (e.g. local machine)
 * Integrating custom GitHub Actions into your workflow

-You can push a site right **from your desktop to the Open Web** through Fleek with a personalized workflow, and extra control over the entire process.
-This Alpha release includes IPFS only as a deployment location, but Dfinity will be added later this week.
+You'll be able to push sites right **from your desktop to the Open Web** through Fleek with a personalized workflow, and extra control over the entire process.

-This is the first of many updates to Fleek that are entirely **developer-focused**, and don’t be surprised if you hear about a new **Fleek API** soon...
-Get started with it, **visit the CLI’s** [**quick overview here**](http://docs.fleek.co/fleek-cli/overview/)**.**
+This is the first of many updates to Fleek that are entirely **developer-focused**, and don’t be surprised if you hear about a new **Fleek API too**...
+Keep an ear out for this later this week!

 ## The Next Steps: Building Canister-based Services